 "I just wanted to make sure you were close enough for me to do this."
 Kim shoved a thick, pointed tree branch into the left side of Carmilla's chest.

 The blood-redhead let loose a soft gag as her eyes widened from the shock of being impaled.
-Blue eyes glanced down, in disbelief with what they were witnessing.
+Blue eyes glanced down, in disbelief with what they witnessed.
 The tree branch seemed to make the perfect stake, going easily through her ribs and into her heart.
 Blood bubbled up into her throat and oozed down the corners of her mouth.

-"It's…an ash tree…" Carmilla realized.
+"It's… an ash tree…" Carmilla realized.

 "The park is full of them," Kim replied with a smirk.
 She had never been so thankful that Shego was always warning her about what type of woods were effective in staking out vampires.

-"Kimmie…we could've…" Carmilla gasped and coughed up more blood.
+"Kimmie… we could've…" Carmilla gasped and coughed up more blood.

 "We could've nothing.
 Once you threatened Shego, you forfeited your life to me.
-You only made matters worse by threatening my famiy.
+You only made matters worse by threatening my family.
 I don't know what type of person you thought I was, but I'm not the sort that would spend an eternity as a hostage to you," Kim stated.

 Carmilla collapsed in a heap before her body dissolved into ash.
 Kim walked away as if nothing happened, wanting to get back to Shego as quickly as she could.
 When she got home, she found her lover sitting in the middle one of the halls with half of the floor ripped up.
 Kim craned an eyebrow to this action and eased herself against Shego's back.

 "Sweetheart, are you all right?"
-Kim asked curiously.
+Kim asked.

 Shego scratched her forehead. "…I think so…"